AkhabueDeborah2/hospital-encounters-analysis/README.md

 ### Executive Takeaway
 The data suggests that meaningful operational and financial gains can be achieved through targeted interventions rather than large structural changes.
 Closing coverage gaps, optimizing short-stay workflows, and focusing on high-cost and high-utilization segments can significantly improve both care efficiency and financial resilience.

 ---

+## ⚠ Limitations

+While the analysis provides strong directional insights, several limitations should be considered:

+- The dataset is synthetic and may not fully represent real-world healthcare variability.
+- Absence of clinical severity indicators limits deeper risk stratification.
+- No demographic or socioeconomic segmentation was included in this iteration.
+- The analysis is cross-sectional and does not track long-term patient outcomes.

+---